GSA/code-gov/docs/FederalSourceCodeStudy/FNR_interview.md

 For data collection, we began with a metadata analysis by collecting data pertaining to agency publication of OSS.
 We found mixed results before and after the release of the FSCP.
 The 24 cabinet-level agencies were producing OSS with mixed results which required a deeper dive into what was happening in agencies.

+- Clean up language around mixed results with publishing OSS

 This resulted in a qualitative study with interviews and artifact collection.
 The sample consisted of 25 participants from 20 agencies and no participant was from the same unit.
 Participants were federal employees and either managed or developed software and often resided in a software development or data science office.
 Participants were also from offices that published with varying frequency - minimally, intermediately, and frequently.

+- Go into the interviews and artifacts

 ### What surprised you about your findings?
 Did your research show whether the 2016 OMB policy affected more agencies sharing open source code?